One thing I know about teenagers is that music is a universal love language for them.

 Karis and Carly mashed up four different Beatles’ songs, and wrote about the lasting impact that the Beatles have had on the world.
 Shaun and Isaiah collaborated on a mashup using the music of NF.
 Another beautiful aspect of writing mashups is that it invites students to collaborate around their similar musical tastes to create something meaningful.

 Lyric mashups were one way to invite my students back into composing poetry before we spend time writing beside living poets this December during our Ten Days of Spoken Word Poetry.
 What are your favorite ways to invite students into poetic exploration?
 Share your ideas in the comments below.

 Elizabeth Oosterheert is a middle school language arts teacher and theatre troupe director in central Iowa.
 She loves writing, and sharing the stage with seventh and eighth graders.
 Her favorite stories are Peter Pan, The Outsiders, & Our Town.
-She is currently writing an adaptation of Arabian Nights for performance in November 2021.
+She recently finished writing an adaptation of Arabian Nights for performance in November 2021.